0nza1101/leaflet-tilelayer-mbtiles-ts/README.md

 This is an updated version of the typescript version of Max Battcher [here](https://gitlab.com/WorldMaker/Leaflet.TileLayer.MBTiles)
 This version adds OS platform detection to make it compatible with iOS and Android, since fetch didn't support File URI Schema [see](https://github.com/github/fetch/pull/92#issuecomment-140665932)..

+This package is intended to be used inside a typescript project.

 # Leaflet.TileLayer.MBTiles

 A [LeafletJS](http://www.leafletjs.com) plugin to load tilesets in [`.mbtiles` format](https://github.com/mapbox/mbtiles-spec).